 Fourth stop: Leroy's.
 He said the great thing about being self-employed was that you only had to work half-a-day, and you could decide which 12 hours you wanted to work.
 Must have been part of the 12 hours ON shift because he was there this time.

-watching him make a Calla Lily and leaf hook for us.
+We followed Leroy around his very full warehouse, watching him make a Calla Lily and leaf hook for us. |

 As is always the case in moments like these, it is the person, much more than the craft itself, that makes the experience rich.